Understanding Cost Overruns in Home Construction

 Conclusion: A Smarter Path to Profit

-If you have wondered what is cost overruns doing to your bottom line, the answer is simple: eroding it.
+If you have wondered what cost overruns are doing to your bottom line, the answer is simple: eroding it.
 But overruns are not inevitable.
-By combining AI-powered estimating, real-time cost tracking, and predictive analytics, CountBricks empowers residential contractors to bid sharper, build faster, and finish stronger.
-Explore how at CountBricks.com/services and turn cost overruns from a lingering worry into a competitive advantage.
+By combining AI-powered estimating, real-time cost tracking, and predictive analytics, contractors can bid sharper, build faster, and finish stronger.

 Our AI app can generate costed estimates in seconds.

-A CountBricks Case Snapshot: Turning a Forecasted Overrun into a Win
+A Case Snapshot: Turning a Forecasted Overrun into a Win

-In spring 2023, a regional builder approached CountBricks with a 3,200-sq-ft custom home already framing.
-Rising insulation prices and a series of client design tweaks had the job trending 6 % over budget.
-Using the voice entry feature, the superintendent relayed on-site changes to CountBricks.
-Within ten minutes the platform:
+In spring 2023, a regional builder faced a 3,200-sq-ft custom home already framing.
+Rising insulation prices and a series of client design tweaks had the job trending 6% over budget.
+Using voice entry, the superintendent relayed on-site changes.
+Within ten minutes:

 • Generated an updated takeoff reflecting higher R-values and added sound batts